junbolian/junbolian.github.io/contents/publications.md

 - **A device and a method for detecting mold in Atractylodes macrocephala**
   Patent Application No.: CN202410071756.9 / Patent Publication No.: CN117990857A

+### Research Fund

+- **National College Students Innovation and Entrepreneurship Training**, 2023-2024, Completed.
+  **Grant No**: 202310341080X
+  **Topic:** Research on early mold detection method of Chinese herbal medicine based on algorithm optimization of multi-AI collaborative model

+- **College Student Research Programme of Zhejiang Province**, 2023-2024, Completed.
+  **Grant No**: 2023R412012
+  **Topic:** Construction of visualized AI technology system and its application in quality inspection of Chinese herbal medicines

 ### Reviewer for Scientific Journals

 - <strong>Scientific Report</strong>